Frequently Asked Questions

 20% of scheduled hours will be set aside for Events DC Programming.

 Community uses are informal sports and recreational activities open to area families, community organizations, individuals and other groups, including permitted sports activities that are free to participants and/or open to the public, as well as less formal, non-league sports and recreational activities sponsored by area community organizations, groups and individuals.
 Examples may include “pick-up games,” free fitness classes, and other hosted but free activities.

 CRYSP DC will schedule Community Open Play - unprogrammed free play on otherwise unreserved fields.
 CRYSP DC may also schedule time for sport-specific Pickup Play.
-Both Community Open Play and Pickup Play will be free and open to the public and will appear on the Reservation Calendar.
+Both Community Open Play and Pickup Play will be free and open to the public and will appear on the Permit Schedule.

 Private sports organizations and other organized groups may not hold practices or games during Community Use time.
 Individuals or organizations may not conduct commercial recreational activities or other paid services during Community Use time.
 See more at the Community Open Play page.

 No. Grilling and open flames are prohibited throughout the campus.

 The playground area, open from 8 AM to dusk daily, is designed and designated for youth, ages 12 and under, with adult supervision.
 This area, including the playground picnic area (tables next to the playground, under the shaded structure), is for everyone’s use on a first-come-first-served basis.
 Patrons are expected to be neighborly and share the area.
 Being the first does not mean being the only.

 Patrons may have small birthday parties and other informal social events at the playground picnic area for up to 20 people, for up to two hours, using up to four tables, as long as patrons do not prevent shared use by others who are already there.
 There is no charge for this use.